Justin Longmuir

-Justin Longmuir (born 21 January 1981) is a former Australian rules footballer who is the current senior coach of the Fremantle Football Club in the Australian Football League.
-Longmuir played for Fremantle between 1999 and 2007.
+Justin Longmuir (born 21 January 1981) is a former Australian rules footballer who is the current senior coach of the Fremantle Football Club in the Australian Football League (AFL).
+He previously played 139 games for Fremantle from 1999 to 2007, as a forward and ruckman.

 Playing career

 Fremantle Football Club

-Longmuir was recruited by the Fremantle Football Club as the number 2 draft pick in the 1998 AFL Draft (from West Perth Football Club) and made his debut in Round 22, 1999, against Geelong at Shell Stadium.
+Longmuir was recruited by the Fremantle Football Club as the number 2 draft pick in the 1998 AFL draft (from West Perth Football Club) and made his debut in Round 22, 1999, against Geelong at Shell Stadium.
 Longmuir played for Fremantle Football Club from 1999 until 2007, where he played a total of 139 games as a forward and ruckman, kicking 166 goals.

 He played 21 of the 22 games in 2005 and led the club in hard ball gets and finished third in the club for contested marks and overall marks.
 The most memorable moment in 2005 was his after-the-siren goal to snatch victory over St Kilda in Round 21.
 He took a big pack mark, which prompted Nine commentator Eddie McGuire to shout "Longmuir's taken a screamer!".

 Longmuir showed plenty of composure under pressure and was considered dangerous when he was at his peak.

 Longmuir's career was put on hold as he battled a degenerative knee injury, and eventually conceded his retirement from AFL on 31 October 2007 due to the knee injury, which saw him play just 18 games in his last 2 years.

 Coaching career

-West Coast Eagles assistant coach
+West Coast Eagles assistant coach (2010-2017)

 Longmuir was appointed as an assistant coach in the role of development coach of the West Coast Eagles under senior coach John Worsfold at the end of the 2010 season.
 At the end of the 2011 season, Longmuir switched his assistant coaching position to the role of forward coach, replacing Peter Sumich, who switched to Longmuir's former club, Fremantle.
 Longmuir then spent seven years as an assistant coach at West Coast Eagles, including under senior coach Adam Simpson, who replaced Worsfold at the end of the 2013 season.
 Longmuir left the West Coast Eagles at the end of the 2017 season.

-Collingwood Football Club assistant coach
+Collingwood Football Club assistant coach (2017-2019)

 At the end of the 2017 season, Longmuir was appointed as an assistant coach in the role of the defence coach at Collingwood under senior coach Nathan Buckley.